Buddhist deities: Guardians of the world

-Wisdom Kings
+Wisdom King

 The Wisdom Kings (Sanskrit: Vidyārāja) are beings that are venerated in East Asian Buddhism and in Vajrayana Buddhism.
 They are often depicted with an aggressive or fierce appearance which symbolizes their power to get rid of negative forces.
-They are therefore an expression of the Buddha's compassion.
+They are thus often seen as an expression of the Buddha's compassion.

 In East Asian Buddhism, The Five Wisdom Kings are often seen as emanations of the Buddhas.
 These five are: